 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a paperback edition that was published by Mira on April 1, 2008 and has 394 pages.
+urban fantasy that was published by Mira on April 1, 2008 and has 394 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Chicks Kick Butt, Stray
+Other books by this author which I have reviewed include Chicks Kick Butt, Stray

 Second in the Shifters urban fantasy series revolving around the Sanders Pride and Faythe Sanders in particular.